dyninst/dyninst/docs/dyninstAPI/public/BPatch_snippet.h.rst

     Define a snippet that stops a process when executed by it.
-The stop can be detected using the isStopped member function of BPatch_process, and the program’s execution can be resumed by calling the continueExecution member function of BPatch_process.
+The stop can be detected using the isStopped member function of BPatch_process, and the program's execution can be resumed by calling the continueExecution member function of BPatch_process.